GrowthEngineAI/async-openai/README.md

 from async_openai import OpenAI, settings, CompletionResponse

 # Environment variables should pick up the defaults
 # however, you can also set them explicitly.
+See below for more details.

 # `api_key` - Your OpenAI API key.
 Env: [`OPENAI_API_KEY`]
 # `url` - The URL of the OpenAI API.
 Env: [`OPENAI_URL`]